agarwalvipin/open_cfa/LOS/FRA/Reading 31.md

 #### **Explanation**

-[cite_start]Analyzing the cash flow statement involves evaluating the sources and uses of cash from the three core activities (operating, investing, and financing) to understand a company's financial health and strategic direction. [cite: 245]
+Analyzing the cash flow statement involves evaluating the sources and uses of cash from the three core activities (operating, investing, and financing) to understand a company's financial health and strategic direction.

 * **Operating Cash Flow (CFO):** This is the lifeblood of a company.
-It shows the cash generated from the firm's primary business activities. [cite_start]A healthy, mature company should consistently generate strong, positive CFO. [cite: 245] A key analytical check is to compare CFO with net income. [cite_start]If net income is consistently higher than CFO, it could be a red flag for low-quality earnings, potentially due to aggressive revenue recognition or delayed expense recording. [cite: 246]
+It shows the cash generated from the firm's primary business activities.
+A healthy, mature company should consistently generate strong, positive CFO.
+A key analytical check is to compare CFO with net income.
+If net income is consistently higher than CFO, it could be a red flag for low-quality earnings, potentially due to aggressive revenue recognition or delayed expense recording.
-* **Investing Cash Flow (CFI):** This section reveals a company's investment strategy. [cite_start]Large cash outflows (uses of cash) typically indicate a company is investing in its future by buying property, plant, and equipment (PP&E) or acquiring other businesses. [cite: 246] Conversely, large cash inflows could mean the company is selling off assets, which might be to raise cash or exit unprofitable lines of business.
+* **Investing Cash Flow (CFI):** This section reveals a company's investment strategy.
+Large cash outflows (uses of cash) typically indicate a company is investing in its future by buying property, plant, and equipment (PP&E) or acquiring other businesses.
+Conversely, large cash inflows could mean the company is selling off assets, which might be to raise cash or exit unprofitable lines of business.
 * **Financing Cash Flow (CFF):** This shows how a company raises capital and returns it to investors.
 Cash inflows come from issuing debt or equity.
 Cash outflows include repaying debt, repurchasing stock, and paying dividends.

 **Common-Size Analysis of Cash Flows:**